FbF/Laravel-Agegate/README.md

 The value of the cookie to set.
 Change this to something unique

 	'cookie_val' => 'hell yeah!',

+The age of the cookie to set.
+Options are 'forever', an integer (minutes) or the default is for the session

+	'cookie_age' => 'forever',

 The view that should be rendered for the agegate.
 You can use the bundled view, or specify your own and use @include('laravel-agegate::agegate') to get the agegate form and validation errors